fde-capu/ft_transcendence/docs/checklist.md

 Bug notes:
 [ ] WARN[0000] The "FTT_MODE" variable is not set.
 Defaulting to a blank string.
-[ ] Strange behavior when authentication expires.
+[X] Strange behavior when authentication expires.
 Make it renew automatically if user is still logged.
+(Solved, not with auto-renew, but user gets logged off without strange behaviors.)
-[ ] When user is kicked from the room, they are only REALLY KICKED after clicking "OK".
+[X] When user is kicked from the room, they are only REALLY KICKED after clicking "OK".
 There is an semi-transparent screen, and they can still read the messages.
+(Solved: in fact, the user unsubscribes from the chat messages.
+It might take a few seconds, but new messages cannot be read.)
 [ ] By now, there is no visualization of off-line users, should there be one?
 See line on "HISTORIES" above, its interpretation.
 [X] (Solved) When logged off, the frontend page keeps making requests and getting 401 continuously.